-The wolf ancestor was alpha predator at that time but in winter the human tribes may have more lean meat than they could eat.
-Humans aren't great at digesting low quality lean meat and this surplus could have been actively fed to wolves, though why a human population would actively do this is questionable.
+The wolf ancestor was the alpha predator at that time but in winter the human tribes may have had more lean meat than they could eat.
+Humans aren't great at digesting low quality lean meat and this surplus could have been actively fed to wolves, though why a human population would do this is questionable.

 Human tribes take in orphaned wolf puppies and raise them, but would such puppies stay with the humans or, more likely re-enter the wild and compete (probably more effectively) with the humans that raised them (at least in the earliest stages of domestication).